victoriadeyemi/readme-generator/starter/README.md

 MIT

 ## Questions
-You can submit questions in the following ways:
+ If you have any questions, you can submit them in the following ways:

-If you have questions, you can email me at <a href="mailto:victoriadeyemi1038@gmail.com">victoriadeyemi1038@gmail.com</a>  or visit my GitHub page at [victoriadeyemi](https://github.com/victoriadeyemi)
+Email me at <a href="mailto:victoriadeyemi1038@gmail.com">victoriadeyemi1038@gmail.com</a>  or visit my GitHub page at [victoriadeyemi](https://github.com/victoriadeyemi)